bcongdon/WunderSchedule/README.md

 `repeat-every`:
   * Example inputs: Multiple days of week can be specified space-separated (i.e. `Monday Wednesday Friday` is valid).
 Time units like `day`, `week`, `month`, and `year` are valid, as are scaled versions of these (i.e. `3 days`)

+### Miscellany
+* Semicolons can be used as linebreaks in a task template.
+	* e.g: `due:today;start:4pm` is a valid - though hard to parse - template note.

 ## Attribution
 * Thanks to [Wunderline](https://github.com/wayneashleyberry/wunderline) for their well documented code.
 A good portion of Wunderschedule's implementation was inspired by Wunderline.